ttsirkia/koodisailo/README.md

 but it is typically needed when a tool is configured.
 Each key has its own public key.

-You can also use the JKWS URL if that is supported, the URL is shown by using the `show` command.
+You can also use the JWKS URL if that is supported, the URL is shown by using the `show` command.

 ##### Delete a key: